 For a long time, I have wondered what happened to you, why we don’t hear from you, and why you have become such an establishment politician rather than a leader.
 But what triggered me to finally write you is your boilerplate response to the urgent letter I sent you regarding Artsakh.
 So, I would like to address your statements and express my deep disappointment in detail.

 Senator Feinstein: Thank you for contacting me to express your views about Armenia and the recent violence in the Nagorno-Karabakh/Artsakh region.
 I appreciate the time you took to write, and I welcome the opportunity to respond.

 Like you, I am horrified by the terrible violence committed against the Armenian people throughout history—from mass exterminations during the Armenian genocide at the beginning of the 20th century, to the violent pogroms against Armenians just a few decades ago.
 I share your desire to ensure that these dark chapters of history are never forgotten or repeated.

 Senator Feinstein, What are you doing to ensure that these ‘dark chapters in history’ are not repeated?
 Because I have news for you Senator-It is being repeated right NOW, in REAL-TIME, and your silence has been deafening.
-It’s been five weeks since Azerbaijan and Turkey unleashed an unprovoked genocidal war on Artsakh and Armenia, recruiting ISIS, Syrian, Libya, and Pakistani jihadist mercenaries to kill Armenians.
+On September 27, 2020, Azerbaijan and Turkey unleashed an unprovoked genocidal war on Artsakh and Armenia, recruiting ISIS, Syrian, Libya, and Pakistani jihadist mercenaries to kill Armenians.
 WHERE HAVE YOU BEEN?
 WHAT HAVE YOU DONE?

 Over 700,000 Armenian-Americans live in CA and a lot of us voted for you throughout the years.
 But your lack of leadership, complete disregard for human life, and surd letter make you an utter disappointment.
 This is complete negligence.